What is the Accumulation/Distribution Indicator (A/D)?

 How the Accumulation/Distribution (A/D) Indicator Works?

 The primary rule of the A/D indicator is that stock volume precedes stock price.
 The number of shares traded is relative to the rise and fall of its stock price.
 The A/D indicator, like other volume indicators, predicts the direction of the volume flow.
-It helps determine future stock price movements, hence gaining an edge.
+It helps determine future stock price movements and hence provides an edge.

 - When the stock price and A/D indicator both make high peaks and high troughs, the upward trend is likely to continue.